 - A paragraph or so on how orders from your customers will be processed or fulfilled

-- Any needs you have to create or deliver your products, such as up-to-date computer equipment
+- Any needs you have in order to create or deliver your products, such as up-to-date computer equipment

-- Any intellectual property (i.e., patent) or legal issues you need to address.
+- Any intellectual property, such as trademarks, or legal issues you need to address

-- Future products or service you plan to offer
+- Future products or services you plan to offer

-Tips for Writing the Product and Services Section of Your Business Plan
+Tips for Writing About Your Products and Services

-- Indicate why your product or services are needed.
+- Indicate why your product or service is needed.
 Especially if you're venturing into a new concept or invention, or a place where there is no current market, you need to explain the need for your product or service.

 - Highlight the features of your product or service.
-A crucial part of success in business is the ability able to set yourself apart from businesses that sell the same or similar products and services.
+A crucial part of success in business is the ability able to set yourself apart from other businesses that sell the same or similar products and services.
 What features, such as price point or level of service, do you offer that is unique to you?

 - Focus on benefits.
-Unique features are important, but even more so is how those features provide value to consumers.
+Unique features are important, but even more vital is how those features provide value to consumers.
 Translate your features (i.e., faster or cheaper) into benefits (i.e., get it now or save money).
-The goal is to highlight how your product or service will fix a problem or improve a client or customers life.
+The goal is to highlight how your product or service will fix a problem or improve a client or customer's life.

 - Be clear and concise.
 Don't let your business plan get bogged down in too much description and information.
-You can even use bullets or numbered lists to quickly and easily highlight important information.
+Use bullets or numbered lists to quickly and easily highlight important information.

 - Show off your expertise, experience, and accolades.
-You not only want to describe your products and services but also share why you're the best to provide them.
-Include anything in your education or experience that makes you the expert in this business.
-If you have testimonials, awards or endorsements, share those.
-Finally, if you've applied for a patent, copyright or trademark, include that as well.
+You not only want to describe your products and services but also share why you're the best person to provide them.
+Include anything in your education or experience that makes you an expert in this business.
+If you have testimonials, awards, or endorsements, share those.
+Finally, if you've applied for a patent, copyright, or trademark, include that as well.

-- Be the expert but talk in layman terms.
-You should know your product/service and industry well, but don't expect your potential funders and partners to have the same level of knowledge.
+- Be the expert, but talk in layman's terms.
+You should know your product, service, and industry well, but don't expect your potential funders and partners to have the same level of knowledge.
 Assume the reader doesn't know as much as you when you explain what you're offering.
 Avoid acronyms and jargon when outlining your products and services.

 - Write as if you're talking to your customer.
-While you don't want to write an advertorial, you do want to be customer-oriented when you write your product and services section.
+While you don't want to write an advertorial, you do want to be customer-oriented when you write your products and services section.